bnb-chain/BEPs/BEP92.md

 - In order to validate the merkle tree data from ICON and other similar blockchains, which uses the SHA3-256 hashing function.
 - When the transaction hashes are created using the SHA3-256 hashing function and the same hashing mechanism is needed to validate signatures of validators in ICON.
 - Currently ICON uses a similar address building scheme to ethereum.
 ICON uses a part of the hash value of the public key, but with with SHA3-256 FIPS hashing function.
-So the need for new ecrecoverPublicKey function as part of precompiles.
+So the need for new ecrecoverPublicKey function as part of precompiled.

 ## 5. Specification
 Ethereum based virtual machines uses Keccak-256 hashing algorithm to evaulate blocks, but most of the modern blockchains adapted SHA3-256,(slightly different padding rule) as part of [NIST FIPS 202](#https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf).

 To make it easier for other blockchains to interoperate with Binance smart chain, this BEP proposing to add the functionalities of SHA3-256 as part of precompiled native contracts.

-Test data to be used to validate the output of the proposed precompile functions.
+Test data to be used to validate the output of the proposed precompiled contract functions.

 sha3fips
 params